 Link vs. SkyLink for West Seattle

-Light rail plans (red) vs SkyLink (core line: teal - future options: light blue)
+Light rail plans (red) vs SkyLink (core route: teal - future options: light blue)

-Availability SkyLink to SODO and the International District could be ready as soon as 2025 – given two years to permit and two years to build.
+Start of Operations SkyLink to SODO and the International District could be ready as soon as 2026 – given two years to permit and two years to build.
 Light rail from West Seattle to the SODO and Stadium Link stations is scheduled to begin in 2032 and will be extended to the International District and downtown stations in 2037 at the earliest.

 Cost to build The West Seattle light rail project is now 73% over budget.
 Gondola consultants/manufacturers estimate SkyLink would cost at least $2 billion less.